mieubrisse/personal-writing/little-leverage/post.md

 ---
 title: "Little Leverage"
-subtitle: "Little things you can do right now to gain leverage"
+subtitle: "Small things you can do right now to gain leverage"
 ---

 <!------------------------- REFERENCE LINKS BLOCK ----------------------------------->